Brunch & Batter

 Butter mixed with flour to show texture.

-Combine the flour, baking powder, salt, and sugar in a bowl.
-Add the butter and mix until it resembles coarse crumbs.
+Combine the flour, baking powder, salt, and sugar in a bowl, then add the butter and mix until it resembles coarse crumbs.
 Add the cream, egg, and orange zest mixture and stir to combine.
 Add the cranberries.

 Measuring dough for scones.